Boost Your Marketing Toolset by Getting Your Facebook Ad Certification

-Fast forward one year later, and I am a Marketing Coordinator at a Denver inbound marketing agency.
+Fast forward one year later, and I am a Marketing Strategist at a Denver inbound marketing agency.
 I recently requested a training assignment from our Managing Partner, Eric Pratt, to get my Facebook Ads Certification.
 I didn't want a certification that would "teach" me basic use of a platform; I've been using Facebook since 7th grade when it first opened up to non-college students.
-Facebook has changed a lot since then, and the skills I now want to foster are in the digital marketing and advertising realm.
-So I started digging into the Facebook Ad Certification and the Blueprint certifications they offer.
+Facebook has changed a lot since then, including now weighting organic posts less than paid posts, overall increasing the importance of paid ads.
+The skills I want to foster are in the digital marketing and advertising realm, so I started digging into the Facebook Ad Certification and the Blueprint certifications they offer.

 The Certifications Facebook Offers

 Facebook currently has 2 certifications available under their Blueprint system: Facebook Certified Planning Professional (FCPP) and Facebook Certified Buying Professional (FCBP).
 The Facebook Certified Buying Professional certification provides more information on successfully targeting audiences, how to target with the Facebook Pixel and managing, creating, and purchasing ads.
 The Planning Professional certification is more of a strategic education and doesn't get into the nitty-gritty of the Ad tool.